MakeSchool-Tutorials/html-portfolio/P12-github/content.md

 When you hit enter on the last command, you will be prompted to enter your Github username and Github password before the files will be pushed up.

 Now that we have all of our files up on Github, all we need to do is go to our URL **your_github_username.github.io** and look at our brand new portfolio website!
+We are almost done now but we still need to activate the Formspree service.

+> [action]
-We are almost done now, let's just quickly go to our form on the **Contact Me** page and submit our first email.
+> Go to our form on the **Contact Me** page and submit your first email.
 Once you have clicked "Send", you need to go to your email account where you should have received an email from Formspree asking you to confirm that you want in fact receive emails from this form.

 ![Formspree confirmation email](./3-confirm-email.png "Formspree confirmation email")